Indestructible Puffer Vest

 How the insulation performs against down

 While down traps heat well, it doesn’t breathe well.
 So it’s not the ideal option if you’re working hard.
 If you’re hiking, climbing or skiing our insulation will do a better job of regulating your body temperature, as it will breathe better and won’t hold onto sweat.
-And while down will win on a ‘warmth to weight’ ratio if you’re trying to make the world’s lightest puffer vest, we’re not.
-This is an Indestructible Puffer Vest, not a weight saving exercise.
-The synthetic insulation will keep your core warm at -40°C, and only weigh a few hundred grams more.
+And while down will win on a ‘warmth to weight’ ratio if you’re trying to make the world’s lightest jacket, we’re not.
+This is an Indestructible Puffer, not a weight saving exercise.
+The synthetic insulation will keep you just as warm at -40°C, and only weigh a few hundred grams more.